 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-New Hampshire is a curious little state where rockhounds often wonder if they have any places to go to or what specimens they can find.
+New Hampshire is a curious little state where rockhounds often wonder if they have any places to visit or what specimens they can find.
 Fortunately, New Hampshire does have its rockhounding hot spots and beautiful rock, mineral, crystal, and gemstone specimens worth checking out.

 You can find geodes, amethyst, aquamarine, gold, beryl, quartz crystals, diamonds, topaz, jasper, lazulite, tourmaline, pyrite, garnet, and many other things in this state.
-The best places to rockhound are the hillsides outcrops and mountain ridges and the old quarries and mines.
-Moat Mountain is a particularly popular site.
+The best places to rockhound are the hillsides, outcrops, mountain ridges, and old quarries and mines.
+Moat Mountain is a top-rated site.

-On the other hand, gold panning seems to be fruitful in this state in the northern rivers and streams of the state.
-Let’s see exactly where you can rockhound in New Hampshire and what you may find!
+On the other hand, gold panning seems fruitful in this state in the northern rivers and streams.
+Let’s see where you can rockhound in New Hampshire and what you may find!